Palma Scholars Program Overview

 Financial Assistance

-Families interested in applying for need-based financial assistance above and beyond the Palma Scholarship amount should apply by the January 21, 2021 deadline.
-It is important that you submit your financial assistance application by this deadline or we cannot consider you for need-based assistance in addition to the scholarship.
+It is important that they submit their financial assistance application by the deadline or we cannot consider them for need-based assistance in addition to the scholarship.

 Families receive their total scholarship and need-based decisions along with their offer of admission.
 Although the percentage of the Palma Scholarship will remain fixed for the duration of enrollment, the need-based portion of the award could change if a family’s financial circumstances change in subsequent years.